Frequently Asked Questions

 Q: What does a home inspection by NorthWest Building Inspections include?

 A: Our inspections consist of a complete visual evaluation of the home by a licensed and experienced inspector.
 The findings are presented in a narrative-style written report, which includes digital photographs of pertinent items.
 In addition, our inspectors help buyers become familiar with the home, educating them about the type of construction and the maintenance and operation of the various components.
-See "What We Inspect" for a list of the items we address and include on your home inspection sheet.

 Q: Why do I need a Commercial or Home inspection?